hamfat/hamfat.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a <a href=" https://www.massey.ac.nz/massey/expertise/profile.cfm?stref=069350">Research Officer/Postdoctoral Fellow in Mathematics</a> in the <a href="https://www.massey.ac.nz/massey/explore/departments/institute-fundamental-sciences/institute-fundamental-sciences_home.cfm">School of Fundamental Sciences</a> at Massey University, Palmerston North.
+I am a <a href=" https://www.massey.ac.nz/massey/expertise/profile.cfm?stref=069350">Research Officer/Postdoctoral Fellow in Mathematics</a> in the <a href="https://www.massey.ac.nz/massey/explore/departments/institute-fundamental-sciences/institute-fundamental-sciences_home.cfm">School of Mathematical and Computational Sciences</a> at Massey University, Palmerston North.
 My research interests lie in application of dynamical systems theory to practical problems, including neuroscience and cardiovascular systems.
 Currently, I am working on robust chaos in switched dynamical systems in relation to the project titled “Organised chaos: Using geometry to explain robust chaotic dynamics in switched dynamical systems”.
 My principal investigator is <a href="https://www.massey.ac.nz/~djwsimps/">Dr David J. W. Simpson</a>.
 This project is funded through the <a href="https://www.royalsociety.org.nz/what-we-do/funds-and-opportunities/marsden/awarded-grants/marsden-fund-awards-2018/">Royal Society of NZ Marsden Fund</a>.

 <style>
 .content {